bmkersey/python-maze-solver/README.md

   ## Tests

-  Run the test suite by type [python3 ./tests.py] in the command line while in the root of the project.
+  Run the test suite by typing [python3 ./tests.py] in the command line while in the root of the project.

   ## Questions
   Questions?
 Comments?
 Concerns?
 Feel free to reach out!